 - Your arms shouldn’t be hitting the console, that means you’re too far forward

 - Keep your shoulders back and standing tall.
 If you’re looking down at a screen you could be hunching over.

-- Think about your strides in terms of cadence, you want a quick turn over.
+- Think about your strides in terms of running cadence, you want a quick turn over.

 Lack of Variety in Your Pace